 Pre-examination office action

-It should be noted that it is not possible to request the Brazilian PTO to issue this pre-examination office action, since it is something under the Patent Office discretion.
-It is the PTO who decides when and if this office action will be issued, according to their own criteria.
-Even if the applicant tries to anticipate things and file voluntary amendments to conform the claims to the ones allowed or granted abroad, the Brazilian PTO will not accelerate the allowance.
-In cases where the applicants tried this approach, the Brazilian PTO still issued a pre-examination office action and it was necessary to file a response simply stating that the current claims had already been modified according to a counterpart allowed application or granted patent.
+It should be noted that it is not possible to request the Brazilian Patent Office to issue a pre-examination office action.
+It is the Brazilian Patent Office that decides when and if an office action will be issued, according to its own criteria.
+Even if the applicant tries to anticipate things and file voluntary amendments to conform the claims to the ones allowed or granted abroad, the Brazilian Patent Office will not accelerate the allowance.
+In cases where the applicants tried this approach, the Brazilian Patent Office still issued a pre-examination office action and it was necessary to file a response simply stating that the current claims had already been modified according to a counterpart allowed application or granted patent.

-Brazilian PTO has signed multiple PPH agreements with many different patent offices.
-As the PPHs in Brazil are pilot programs, most of them are restrict to certain areas of technology and have a limited amount of applications per month and per applicant that can participate in each of them.
-The brief list of the PPHs signed with the Brazilian PTO is the following:
+The Brazilian Patent Office has signed multiple PPH agreements with many different patent offices.
+As the PPHs in Brazil are pilot programmes, most of them are restricted to certain areas of technology and have a limited amount of applications per month (and per applicant) that can participate in each of them.
+The following is a list of the PPHs signed with the Brazilian Patent Office:

-EPO: medical technology and chemistry – except pharma;
+- EPO: medical technology and chemistry – except

-JPO: Information technology, energy, machinery, audiovisual technology, telecommunications, digital communication, computing, semiconductors, polymers, metallurgy and materials, agrochemicals, microorganisms and enzymes – except pharma;
+- JPO: information technology, energy, machinery, audiovisual technology, telecommunications, digital communication, computing, semiconductors, polymers, metallurgy and materials, agrochemicals, microorganisms and enzymes – except

-UKIPO: IT, telecommunications, semiconductors, machines, electric apparatus, energy and biotechnology;
+- UKIPO: IT, telecommunications, semiconductors, machines, electric apparatus, energy and

-DKPTO: Mechanical engineering, lighting, heating, weapons and blasting; and
+- DKPTO: mechanical engineering, lighting, heating, weapons and

-PROSUL: encompasses the patent offices from Argentina, Chile, Colombia, CR, Ecuador, Paraguay, Peru, Costa Rica and Uruguay – this program is not restricted to any technical field.
+- PROSUL4: encompasses the patent offices from Argentina, Chile, Colombia, CR, Ecuador, Paraguay, Peru, Costa Rica and Uruguay – this programme is not restricted to any technical

-By using the PPH, not only the patent is granted faster, but the allowance rates are dramatically increased.
-If the PPH is used, the patent is granted within 0.7 years from the time the PPH request is filed and the allowance rate is around 90%, which is way higher than the average allowance rate of the Brazilian PTO, which is 69%, in average.
+By using a PPH, not only is the patent granted faster, but the allowance rates are dramatically increased.
+If the PPH is used, the patent is granted within 0.7 years from the time the PPH request is filed and the allowance rate is around 90%, which is much higher than the average allowance rate of the Brazilian Patent Office, which is 69%, on average.

 This fast-track option seeks to accelerates the examination of applications related to the treatment and/or prevention of HIV, cancer, neglected or rare diseases.

 It is also possible to request fast-track examination, if a third party is reproducing at least one independent claim of a patent application.
-To request accelerated examination under this option, it is necessary to send to the third party a warning letter about this potential infringement.
-Then, a simple request must be filed before the PTO briefly demonstrating the potential infringement and attaching a copy of the warning letter.
+To request accelerated examination under this option, it is necessary to send the third party a warning letter about this potential infringement.
+Then, a simple request must be filed before the Brazilian Patent Office outlining the potential infringement and attaching a copy of the warning letter.

 It should be noted that not only the applicant can request fast- track examination under this option.
-If the applicant is accusing or warning someone about an infringement or a potential infringement, the one that is being accused can file a request before the PTO for fast-track examination (attaching a copy of the warning letter received).
+If the applicant is accusing or warning someone about an infringement or a potential infringement, the alleged infringer can file a request before the Brazilian Patent Office for fast-track examination (attaching a copy of the warning letter received).

 Senior or ill applicant

-There is a fast-track option for those applicants that are natural person over 60 years old and/or seriously ill.
+There is a fast-track option for those applicants that are an individual over 60 years old and/or seriously ill.
 To qualify the application for this fast-track option, it is necessary to demonstrate the age of the applicant and/or her/his medical condition.

 Other fast-track options

-In addition to the fast-track options mentioned above, there are still some applicable for Brazilian small and medium companies, Brazilian R&D institutions (universities, for example) and for Brazilian priority applications that have an allowed or granted counterpart application in other jurisdiction (similar to the PPH, but without the restrictions of technical area).
+In addition to the fast-track options mentioned above, there are options available for Brazilian small and medium companies, Brazilian R&D institutions (universities, for example) and for Brazilian priority applications that have an allowed or granted counterpart application in another jurisdiction (similar to the PPH, but without the restrictions of technical area).

-These fast track options and other measures the PTO has been taking lately are producing now their first positive results.
-For example, the current backlog has been reduced from 10.1 years to 8.5 years, in average.
-Although such time is still very long, it is the first time in years the backlog has significantly been reduced, which demonstrates that the PTO is going on the right direction.
+The fast-track options and other measures the Brazilian Patent Office has taken are now having a positive impact on the backlog.
+For example, the average time an applicant has to wait for a granted patent has been reduced from 10.1 years to 8.5 years.
+Although this is still a very long time, it is the first time in many years that the delay has reduced significantly, which demonstrates that the Brazilian Patent Office is going in the right direction.

-Moreover, as the pre-examination office action programme has been proven very effective in solving part of the backlog, the Brazilian PTO is now considering expanding it.
-According to the most recent declarations of PTO directors, the number of pre-examination office actions will considerably increase from May or June of this year.
-The PTO alleges that the expansion of the pre- examination programme has the potential not only to reduce, but also to eliminate the backlog within 2 years.
-This alternative should be possible and effective, since most part of the Brazilian patent applications (around 80%) are filed by foreigners and have counterparts also filed in other jurisdictions.
+Moreover, as the pre-examination office action programme has been proven very effective in solving part of the backlog, the Brazilian Patent Office is now considering expanding it.
+According to recent statements by Brazilian Patent Office directors, the number of pre-examination office actions will considerably increase from May or June of this year.
+The Brazilian Patent Office expects that the expansion of the pre- examination programme will not only reduce but also eliminate the backlog within two years.
+This should be possible, since the bulk of Brazilian patent applications (around 80%) are filed by foreigners and have counterparts filed in other jurisdictions.

-Although there is still no official notice about the expansion of the pre-examination office action, it is very likely that the PTO will continue expanding and creating fast-track options to reduce the backlog.
-Therefore, it has becoming important for companies that have business in Brazil to know more these fast-track options and use them accordingly.
+Although there is still no official notice about the expansion of the pre-examination office action, it is very likely that the Brazilian Patent Office will continue expanding and creating fast-track options to reduce the backlog.
+Therefore, it has becoming important for companies that conduct business in Brazil to know more about these fast-track options and use them accordingly.

-In most cases, the Brazilian PTO lists the prior art cited by the EPO and/or USPTO
+- In most cases, the Brazilian Patent Office lists the prior art cited by the EPO and/or USPTO

-The applicant is very much free on how to respond this pre-examination office action.
-It is either possible to amend the claims, presenting arguments, presenting arguments and amendments or simple stating that the applicant wishes to wait for the substantive examination.
+- The applicant has various options on how to respond to a pre-examination office action; such as amending the claims, presenting arguments, presenting arguments and amendments or simply stating that the applicant wishes to wait for the substantive examination.